Unsigned-Long/iKalibr/docs/details/build_ikalibr.md

 ---

-**Attention, attention!** If you are using `Ubuntu 20.04`, please directly jump to [**A Tested Install Pipeline On Ubuntu 20.04**](#A Tested Install Pipeline On Ubuntu 20.04), where you will find the tested environment dependencies and versions of third-party libraries.
+**Attention, attention!** If you are using `Ubuntu 20.04`, please directly jump to [**A Tested Install Pipeline On Ubuntu 20.04**](#A-Tested-Install-Pipeline-On-Ubuntu-20.04) section, where you will find the tested environment dependencies and versions of third-party libraries.
 If you are using a different version of `Ubuntu`, you can also prepare `iKalibr` environment in a similar way, but you may need to further adapt the library versions.

 <p align="left">
     <a><strong>Install Required Third Libraries »</strong></a>